CN3ves/5-/docs/index.md

 * Out of range enemies can be attacked only with higher level magic.
 Positions are not linear, but exponentially spread.
 The character occupies the close space and need to move 1 "spaces" to a nearby position, 2 "spaces" to get to an in range target or 4 "spaces" to reach an out of reach target.

-> **Success range**: The original method to estimate the success range is to add 5 to the resulting modifier (bonus and penalties).
-When rolling 2d6, any resulting sum that falls between 5 and that number (inclusive) is a success.
-After some drinks in this tavern, I feel like exploring a bit more this new city and try to go to the next tavern.
-I have two levels of drunken walking so:
-1) Reference number and lower bound of the success range is 5
-2) My modifier is 2, so the upper bound of the success range is 7
-3) If I roll a sum in this range (5,6 or 7) I can make it to the next tavern, otherwise I'll need to handle the failure.
-The success range, even though simple, is a fairly strange concept for many players and may take a while to get used to.
-An alternative method can be derived by again thinking 5.
-Note that the success range is 5+ (from 5 to 5+modifier).
-So if you roll 2d6-5 instead, the success range is centred to 5-5 to 5+modifier-5, that is from 0 to the modifier.
-The result is converted to a roll less than the modifier type of system!

-> **Modifiers**: So, what is that modifier that is used to calculate the success range?
-That modifier is the sum of all bonuses and penalties that apply to the skill being checked.
-The basic modifier is the level of the skill being called by the player so being more skilled at something means that there are more values resulting in a successful action.
-In addition, each situation is associated with a main attribute, which value is also applied as either a (+1) bonus or a penalty (-1) depending on the value of the conflict attribute of a character.
-Note that this implies that the same skill can have very different success rates depending on the situation.
-For example, a character with a sword skill of 3 and Combat attribute of 1 and Social attribute of -1 will have a modifier of 4 when trying to cut down a goblin, but only a modifier of 2 if showing off his sword skills to someone.
-This can be interpreted as the character being awkward handling his sword, but it still cuts when it hits a goblin!
-Situational bonuses and penalties may additionally be applied referring either to conditions affecting the character (hidden, poisoned) or to particularly easy or difficult situations.
-The character dodge skill level is 4, with combat attribute 0.
-If the character gets into a tavern brawl with drunk clients, then maybe it is easier to dodge and a +1 bonus is applied for a resulting modifier of 5.
-Likewise, dodging a goblin's sword is ok, but dodging a giant's sweeping club, is probably more difficult, providing a -1 penalty for a modifier of 3.
-The last factor to take into account is the strain penalties.
-As a conflict progresses, it is likely that the characters will accumulate physical or mental strain from their efforts, reducing their conflict capacity until they are not able to continue.
-For each strain penalty taken, the character gets a cumulative -1 to the conflict attribute.
-Two things of notice:
-1) Any skill with a negative modifier automatically fails because 5 is removed from the success range (but can still wield experience).
-This means that rolling a sum value of 2,3 or 4 is an automatic fail.
-2) It is also worth mentioning that equipment can also have an indirect effect on the modifier as it can change both the skill and attribute valuesIn summary, the success range is defined by:
-1) The lower bound 5
-2) The constant conflict attribute value (affected by rare equipment)
-3) The chose skill level (affected by common equipment)
-4) Effect and situational modifiers (called effects)
-5) The ever increased strain penalty

 > **New skills**: So... there is no need for a defined, detailed and extensive list of all skills that may be used during the game from the start right?
 But what if you want to call on a skill that "doesn't exist"?
 Well, simply add it to the list at level 0.
 If it wasn't there to start with, then you have no experience with it anyway.
 When a new skill is called, players should:
 1) Is that action really not covered by any existing skill already?
 Note that how this question is approached will define how detailed a game's skill list is.
 Saying that the action jumping in distance is not covered by the skill jumping in altitude, means that the skill list is defined at a very fine level.
 This can work just as well as saying that jumping is jumping regardless of direction.